Interim Executive Director

 John oversees MWA’s Quiet Trails program and assists in multi-year work to conserve Montana‘s outstanding wildlands and Wilderness study areas.
 John enjoys backpacking, hiking, mountain biking, skiing, snowshoeing, sea kayaking, trail work, dancing, and swimming.

 Mark develops and implements community education programs; recruits, trains and manages volunteers; and performs organizing and outreach activities in central and eastern Montana.
 He works in our Great Falls field office.
 He enjoys hiking and skiing.

-Noah works directly with Montana State University students on keeping public lands in public hands and on protecting special places in the Gallatin Range.
+Noah works directly with communities to protect and enhance our public lands and works with students to cultivate the next generation of conservation advocates.
 Noah enjoys paddling, hiking, camping, and road trips with his fiancée and two dogs.

 Rocky Mountain Front Field Director

 Casey works with communities along the Front to implement the Heritage Act.
 She also works with Tribal and conservation partners to find long-term protection for the Badger-Two Medicine area.
 She enjoys floating, hiking, skiing, running, playing with her dog Hank, and digging in the garden with her cats.

 Based in Missoula, Zack works with communities in western Montana to build local support for wild public lands on the Lolo, Bitterroot, and Beaverhead-Deerlodge national forests.
 When not working for Wilderness, Zack is guaranteed to be exploring Montana’s backcountry by foot, ski and canoe with his wife Kassia and dog Stella.

 Amy works with communities in northwest Montana on collaborative land management efforts on a range of landscapes, including the Whitefish Range, Cabinet Mountains, and Scotchman Peaks.
 Among other things, she enjoys exploring rivers and climbing high into remote mountains.